qdrant/landing_page/qdrant-landing/content/articles/solving-contexto.md

 - Explain what Word2Vec is.

 - We can start with random word and just look into the list of words similar to it.
 If we see a word that is close to the secret word, we use it as a reference.
 Then we look into the list of words similar to the reference word and so on.
 If we see the secret word, we stop.
 - This approach works, but it is very slow.
-It tends to stuck in clusters of words that are similar to each other, which forces us to retrive a lot of words from the model.
+It tends to stuck in clusters of words that are similar to each other, which forces us to retrieve a lot of words from the model.

 - We also can't use tricks from linear algebra to evaluate exact vector based on distances to given points.
     - First, because we don't know exact word2vec model which was used to sort words.